olofeldre/DROD-like/README.md

 ## What is the project about?

     Our project is a top down rougelike, turn based, stealth videogame set in a modern era.
+The game will be 2D.

 ## How do i install and use the project?